-Returning back to the main track after my little diversion, there’s another brief stop to look at Aboriginal engravings, located only a few metres off the main track.
-Apparently they include images of boomerangs, fish and a giant wallaby, and there’s interpretative signage.
-I was in a bit of a rush to catch-up with the rest of the group after my solo lighthouse detour, so I just saw a fish.
-Compared to other engraving sites, it’s remarkably distinct and looks just like a fish!
+Returning back to the main Spit to Manly track after my little diversion, there’s another brief stop to look at Aboriginal engravings, located only a few metres off the main track.
+The sites Grotto Point Aboriginal Site includes images of boomerangs, fish and a giant wallaby, and there’s interpretative signage.
+I was in a bit of a rush to catch-up with the rest of the group after my solo lighthouse detour, so I just photographed the fish.

-The path veers inland again, heading down from the Crater Cove Lookout through low casuarina trees to Dobroyd Head (there’s a lookout here, but the view are not as good as those from the previous vantage point) and then onto Reef Beach.
-Once a depression-era camping ground and later proclaimed a nude beach by Neville Wran in the 1970s (revoked in 1993 due to public pressure) it’s fairly quiet and secluded, with scenic views of the Harbour and Manly Cove.
+The Spit to Manly path veers inland again, heading down from the Crater Cove Lookout through low casuarina trees to Dobroyd Head (there’s a lookout here, but the view are not as good as those from the previous vantage point) and then onto Reef Beach.
+Once a depression-era camping ground and later proclaimed a nude beach by Neville Wran in the 1970s (revoked in 1993 due to public pressure), the beach is fairly quiet and secluded, with scenic views of the Harbour and Manly Cove.

 The track follows the coast fairly closely again from here, emerging from greenery of Sydney National Park at Forty Baskets Beach.
 The origins of the name is believed to based on a catch of 40 baskets of fish sent to a contingent of NSW detained at the North Head Quarantine Station after returning from Sudan in 1885.
 There’s a netted swimming enclosure and it’s a pretty popular spot.

-We’re almost at the end… with water on one side and blocks of units on the other, the path (also known as the Fairlight Walk) follows the meandering coastline.
+We’re almost at the end of the Spit to Manly walk… with water on one side and blocks of units on the other, the path (also known as the Fairlight Walk) follows the meandering coastline.
 We go past one last secluded beach (Delwood Beach) and Kay-Ye-My Point (named after the Aboriginal Kayimai clan living in Manly)…

 …and after about 10km (or 11km including the Grotto Point side trip) we reach Manly, along with about 50,000 other people enjoying the warm autumn weather.
 It’s easy forgot that about an hour ago we were surrounded by bush!

-The last attraction of the walk (other than a well-earned ice cream) is the iconic ferry back to Circular Quay (there’s also the slightly less iconic and slightly less crowded “fast ferry”).
+The last attraction of the Spit to Manly walk (other than a well-earned ice cream) is the iconic ferry back to Circular Quay (there’s also the slightly less iconic and slightly less crowded “fast ferry”).